Home

 Music in a Dolls House itself is something of a psych classic, incorporating many of the era's quirks while never forgetting that without a good song you're sunk, particular highlights being The Chase, Winter and Peace Of Mind.
 I'd recommend the album on these grounds alone, but a bonus is the Mellotron strings on several tracks, notably See Through Windows and Voyage, sometimes mixed in with bassist Ric Grech's violin, apparently played by producer Dave Mason, also of Traffic.
 It's also completely uncredited on the sleeve; in fact, there's no credit for keyboards at all, but the information's leaked out somehow.

 2004's BBC Radio Volume 1: 1968-69 does exactly what it says on the tin, making the contents of five sessions available, mostly from the legendary Top Gear.
 I'm not au fait with all of the original recordings, so comparisons are difficult, but the first three tracks, from a Saturday Club Session in September '68, consist of two from their debut and The Weaver's Answer from the forthcoming Family Entertainment.
-The second session here, from Top Gear from a mere two months later, is noticeably different in sound and feel, with the band already moving away from the psychedelia of Music in a Dolls House into, well, however you describe the bulk of Family's music.
+The second session here, from Top Gear from a mere two months later, is noticeably different in sound and feel, the band already moving away from the psychedelia of Music in a Dolls House into, well, however you describe the bulk of Family's music.
+Non-symphonic progressive?
 Even though this album covers a period of under a year, the range of styles covered is astonishing, making you wonder if anyone actually likes everything in the band's catalogue.
-Given that their Mellotron use encompasses their first and last recordings, it's hardly surprising that there's only one 'Tron track here, with an atmospheric string part on See Through Windows, closely mirroring the original.
+Given that their Mellotron use encompasses their first and last recordings, it's hardly surprising that there's only one Mellotron track here, with an atmospheric string part on See Through Windows, closely mirroring the original.

 So; whether or not you like Family probably depends on how open-minded you might be.
-Psych fans will lap their debut up, but then it all gets a bit weird, and a degree of iconoclasm probably helps.
-I can heartily recommend Music in a Dolls House, and just as heartily not recommend It's Only a Movie, but the mixed-bag of BBC Radio Volume 1 is another matter.
-If you have any interest in how psych became prog, not to mention several other styles, it's possibly a good introduction to the band's early music, but not worth it for its minimal 'Tron content.
+Psych fans will lap their debut up, but then it all gets a bit weird and a degree of iconoclasm probably helps.
+I can heartily recommend Music in a Dolls House and just as heartily not recommend It's Only a Movie, but the mixed-bag of BBC Radio Volume 1 is another matter.
+If you have any interest in how psych became prog, not to mention several other styles, it's possibly a good introduction to the band's early music, but not worth it for its minimal Mellotron content.

 Family Cat (UK)